KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Evidence:**
 [YouTube](https://youtu.be/JZtjCINNnw8)
-Sara's Electro-Charged (2215 dmg ticks) on the left Slime arcs to the right Slime and takes ownership of Electro-Charged from Lisa, as shown by the subsequent 2215 dmg tick on the right Slime.
+Sara's Electro-Charged (2215 DMG ticks) on the left Slime arcs to the right Slime and takes ownership of Electro-Charged from Lisa, as shown by the subsequent 2215 DMG tick on the right Slime.

 **Significance:**
 This can either increase or decrease your damage.